 Now with the onset of the information age, there is no reason anyone can’t get the information and tools needed to become the best player they can become.

 Technology and social media have made it impossible for their basketball knowledge to be out of reach.
 They provide the best information in the form of our videos which you can purchase from the top trainers in the world with our Advanced Basketball Training System or choose from our over 900 Rental DVDs from the top coaches in the game of basketball.

 Hoopsking also provides top training tools such as shooting aids, dribbling aids, vertical jump equipment, training pads, ball racks, custom coaching boards, and so much more.

 Customers come from all over the world and include parents, high schools, colleges, and even NBA teams.

 GOLD MEDAL BASKETBALL CAMP (Canada)

 Talent may serve useful, but being able to listen and be coached is much more important.
-Camps like Gold Medal Basketball Camp, (GMBC) was founded in 1993 by Angelo Provenzano and Tony Marcotulio.
-The club has grown over the years into a well respected basketball organization offering summer camps, house leagues and competitive programs for kids from 5 to 19 years old.
+Camps like Gold Medal Basketball Camp, (GMBC) were founded in 1993 by Angelo Provenzano and Tony Marcotulio.
+The club has grown over the years into a well-respected basketball organization offering summer camps, house leagues, and competitive programs for kids from 5 to 19 years old.
 GMBC's philosophy is based on a firm belief in focusing on player development and that basketball should be, first and foremost, fun.
-The club has a strong commitment to developing athletes through a focus on skills development, work ethic and building team fundamentals.
+The club has a strong commitment to developing athletes through a focus on skills development, work ethic, and building team fundamentals.

 The first rule to being coached, is you have to listen.
 Whoever is taking their time to teach you how to get better at basketball, will not possibly be able to teach you if you are not paying attention to them.